russjudge/ArtemisManager/README.md

 - Manage the install and application of mods, both as a manual process and as a reaction to commands submitted over the network connectivity.

 Current TODO:
--- Add command to add app to start folder.
 -- Add basic Update check and download and update apply.
--- Add local snapshotting of vanilla Artemis folder.
-Include this process automatically at startup so long as there is no Artemis snapshot.
-Include check for version change and creating a snapshot
-	for each different version.
-Make sure to warn that the vanilla Artemis MUST NOT have any mods applied, or there will be no way to return to vanilla artemis without full re-install of artemis.
--- Add process to restore to any available snapshot version of Artemis.
 -- Add process to command peers to start Artemis automatically.
 -- Add process to command peers to load a specific version snapshot of Artemis -- Add process to manually install mods (i.e., not automatic download, but have a zip/compressed file).